Frequently Asked Questions

 How does EHP determine when a zip code colored green becomes yellow, and so on?

-We map the data of each statistic (e.g. accumulation per day) to a color spectrum.
+We map the data of the Air Score to a color spectrum.
 First, the data is

 transformed into standard scores (z-scores), which are numbers of standard deviations (σ) away from the mean